sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

     :returns: the mass

-    :raises:            :class:`RuntimeError` no mass has been set for this atom type has been set
+    :raises:            :class:`RuntimeError` if no mass has been set for this atom type

   .. method:: GetFudgeLJ()